hekonsek/streamshift/readme.md

 ## Playbooks

-All playbooks have been tested against Fedora 25, but should work on any Systemd-friendly Linux box.
+Currently all playbooks are dedicated to Fedora 25.

 - [Firewall](https://github.com/hekonsek/streamshift/tree/master/firewall) - ensures that firewall is installed and accepts only SSH traffic
 - [OpenShift](https://github.com/hekonsek/streamshift/tree/master/openshift) - ensures that Docker and OpenShift Origin 1.5.1 services are